-Belay Enterprises, a faith-based nonprofit organization that creates businesses to employ and job train individuals rebuilding lives from addiction, homelessness and prison.
+Belay Enterprises is a faith-based nonprofit organization that creates businesses to employ and job train individuals rebuilding lives from addiction, homelessness, and prison.

 As with many start-ups, Belay experienced a difficult road to profitability for Bud’s Warehouse.
 The store struggled with attracting customers even while receiving fantastic building donations from the community.
 Lack of profits made Belay’s business micro loan dreams difficult to sustain.
 In 1998, the micro lending program was suspended to focus energies on establishing Bud’s Warehouse.
 The hope was to revisit business development activities after Bud’s started to thrive.God soon answered the organization’s prayers.
 In February of 2000, Mark Koebrich, with the local NBC affiliate 9News, did a sweeps week story on home improvement deals at Bud’s Warehouse.
 The story aired on the night of a big snowstorm following the highest rated ER episode in NBC history.
 Overnight, Bud’s became a smash hit with long lines people waiting to enter the store for the next few days.
 Like the bible story of Jesus multiplying the fish and loaves, God multiplied Bud’s building materials to accommodate the store’s new popularity.
 Bud’s Warehouse was able to build on its popularity to increase the number of jobs for individuals rebuilding lives while developing resources for new ventures…an approach that continues today.